openslide/openslide-python/doc/index.rst

       Most applications should use :meth:`get_tile()` instead.

-      :param int level: the Deep Zoom level
+      :param level: the Deep Zoom level
-      :param tuple address: the address of the tile within the level as a ``(column, row)`` tuple
+      :param address: the address of the tile within the level as a ``(column, row)`` tuple

-   .. method:: get_tile_dimensions(level, address)
+   .. method:: get_tile_dimensions(level: int, address: tuple[int, int]) -> tuple[int, int]

       Return a ``(pixels_x, pixels_y)`` tuple for the specified tile.

-      :param int level: the Deep Zoom level
+      :param level: the Deep Zoom level
-      :param tuple address: the address of the tile within the level as a ``(column, row)`` tuple
+      :param address: the address of the tile within the level as a ``(column, row)`` tuple